Judith Le Blanc (Caddo)

 Tremayne Nez is the Policy Director for Native Organizers Alliance.
 He is committed to working with tribal leaders and grassroots organizers to ensure Native voices are heard and represented at all levels of government.

-Tremayne is enrolled in the Navajo tribe and currently resides in Winslow, AZ.
+Tremayne is enrolled in the Navajo tribe and currently resides in Arizona.
 Growing up on the Navajo reservation, Tremayne developed a deep understanding of the unique challenges facing the Indigenous community.
 He has since dedicated his career to advocating for policies that respect the Indigenous communities’ unique needs and cultural perspectives.
 Tremayne’s work includes tribal housing advocacy with the National American Indian Housing Council and government contracting work focused on Indigenous perspectives for Avid Core, a Virginia-based communications firm.

 In addition to his bachelor’s degree from Northern Arizona University, Tremayne also attended the Native American Political Leadership Program at George Washington University and the Indigenous Leadership Academy at Arizona State University.